ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ### Pre-Wash Protocol

-1. Measure out washing buffer stock: 1 mL per reaction (plus N10% volume.
+1. Measure out washing buffer stock (1 mL per reaction) and 10% overage (N + (0.1*N) mL). (eg. for 24 samples, 24 + 2.4 = 26.4 mL)
-2. Add 0.01 g × (number of reactions) PVP, and 4.5 µL × (number of reactions) β-mercaptoethanol for the number of reactions
-3. Shake vigorously to mix.
-4. Stuff bead mill tubes with foliage sample as needed (~300 mg for pine species), being careful to not cross contaminate samples.
+2. Stuff bead mill tubes with foliage sample as needed (~30 mg for pine, spruce species), being careful to not cross contaminate samples.
 If using hands to stuff tubes, change gloves for each sample.
-5. Add 1 ml of washing buffer to each tube.
-Vortex for a few seconds
+(If tissue is tough, grind with a mortar and pestle before transfer)
+3. Add 1 mL Washing buffer, then 0.01 g PVP, and 4.5 µL β-mercaptoethanol.<br> Strategy for this can be like: Adding 0.01*(11N/10) g of PVP, then 4.5*(11N/10) µL of β-ME (in fumehood) to the measured washing buffer.
 <br> → *Instead of using bead mill tissue disruption, we can also grind the plant material using liquid nitrogen and clean sterile Micropestle.
 Add the ground tissue in a tube.
 Then 1 ml of washing buffer is added to tube.
 Shake vigorously to mix (use pipette tip to mix in order to guarantee complete mixing)*
-6. Insert bead mill tubes containing tissue and buffer into bead mill, making sure that the tubes are in a balanced arrangement.
+4. Insert bead mill tubes into bead mill, making sure that the tubes are in a balanced arrangement.
-7. Run bead mill for 2 minutes at 3.55 m/s.
+5. Run bead mill for 2 minutes at 3.55 m/s.
-8. Transfer bead mill tubes to centrifuge, making sure that the tubes are in a balanced arrangement.
+6. Transfer bead mill tubes to centrifuge, making sure that the tubes are in a balanced arrangement.
-9. Spin tubes in centrifuge for 10 min at >10,000 rpm.
+7. Spin tubes in centrifuge for 10 min at >10,000 rpm.
-10. Pipette off supernatant and keep the pellet.
+8. Pipette off supernatant and keep the pellet.
-11. Proceed with regular extraction protocol immediately
+9. Proceed with regular extraction protocol immediately

 ---